amida-tech/blue-button/lib/parser/cms/README.md

 + Primary and other Insurances -> Payer
 + **Claim Summary**

-### Sectiont that have a data model
+### Sections that have a data model
 * Demographic -> Demographic(1)(done)
 * Self-Reported Medical conditions -> Problems(2)(done)
-* Self-Reported Allergies ->Allergies(done, need to move some medications model to labs)
+* Self-Reported Allergies ->Allergies(done)
 * Self-Reported Immunizations -> Immunizations
-* Self-Reported Labs and Tests -> Results
+* Self-Reported Labs and Tests -> Results(Done, need more samples to be better)
 * Self-Reported Vital Statistics -> Vitals
-* Drugs -> Medications
+* Drugs -> Medications(done)

+##More Issues with Sections

+* When there is no 1 to 1 correspondence between sections.
+For example, in self-reported allergies, there are also medications stuff involved.
+Need to do a better job in detecting that kind of anamaly.

 ##CMS Parser Variable Terminology